History of Swansea: The port and industrialisation

 The population at this time was concentrated around the castle and river.
 Despite small-scale coal mining, the bulk of the area beyond the town was still largely farmland.
 Swansea Bay was considered an attractive region.
 In the 18th century, some local notables wanted to direct future development into promoting it as a resort.
 Their plans were frustrated by the rapid development of industry in the area.

 By weight, more coal than copper ore is needed for the process of smelting copper from the ore, so it is more economical to build the smelter near the coal source.
 Swansea had very local mines, a navigable river, a nearby supply of limestone (necessary as flux), and trading links across the Bristol Channel to Cornwall and Devon, sources of copper ore.

 As the Industrial Revolution took off, a series of works were built along the Tawe river from 1720 onwards and a series of mines were opened.
 Initially, the smelting works concentrated on copper.
 Coal was brought down to them by waggonways and tramways; copper ore was brought on ships which could sail right up to the works; the resulting copper was exported out again.
 Swansea had become "Copperopolis", processing at its peak as much as 70% of the world's copper, and the lower Tawe valley became a mass of industry.

 More and more riverside wharfs were built.
 Tramways, waggonways and railways proliferated and connected the different works and the collieries supplying them.
 Today's Hafod was originally the village of Vivianstown (Vivian & Sons owned the Hafod Copper Works); and Morriston was founded c.
 1790 (the exact date is unclear) by the Morris family who owned the Cambrian Works among other properties.
-"By 1750, the Swansea district was providing half the copper needs of Britain" (Davies, p 316).
+By 1750, the Swansea district was providing half the copper needs of Britain.